appcelerator-forks/appcelerator.mobware-client/README.md

 ### disable

-The opposite of [enable][], this process will remove MW API keys from your tiapp.xml, thereby invalidating any MW SDK usage.
+The opposite of [enable][], this process will remove API Builder API keys from your tiapp.xml, thereby invalidating any API Builder SDK usage.
 It exits quietly if no keys are present in the tiapp.xml.

 ```bash
   Usage: mobware-client-disable [options]